 Disconnect and decompress

-Most of us are glued to our screens at the moment, but it’s important that you don’t take bad news to bed with you.
-While it’s vital to be informed, Associate Professor Heussler says it’s also important that you give yourself time to clear your head before it hits the pillow.
+Many of us are glued to our screens at the moment, but it’s important that you don’t take bad news to bed with you.
+While it’s vital to be informed, Associate Professor Heussler says it’s also important you give yourself time to clear your head before you hit the pillow.